How Does a Regulator or ARM Ascertain MiFIR Reportability?

 What is FIRDS?

-FIRDS aims to present data in a harmonised way that allows market participants as well as regulators to determine whether instruments traded across Europe or the UK are reportable.
+FIRDS is a database containing reference data for financial instruments subject to MiFIR reference data reporting obligations, uniquely identified by their ISIN.
+They aim to present data in a harmonised way that allows market participants as well as regulators to determine whether instruments traded across the EU or the UK are reportable.

-Due to Brexit, the FCA has built their own FIRDS database that is constructed in largely the same manner as the one run by ESMA.
-There have been some divergences in the classification of trading venues since inception which have led to a mismatch between the UK and EU FIRDS lists.
-This means that a security may be TOTV under ESMA but not under the FCA in certain scenarios.
+Following Brexit, there are now two separate FIRDS databases, one for each regime.
+The two FIRDS databases are constructed in largely the same manner, however, there have been some divergences in the classification of trading venues since inception, which have led to a mismatch between the UK and EU FIRDS lists.
+This means that a security may be traded on a trading venue (TOTV) under ESMA but not under the FCA in certain scenarios.

 What Makes a Transaction Reportable?

-• Article 26(2)(b): The underlying is a financial instrument on a trading venue.
+- Article 26(2)(b): Financial instruments where the underlying is a financial instrument traded on a trading venue.

-• Article 26(2)(c): The underlying is an index or basket where one or more of the constituents is a traded on a venue within MiFIR scope.
+- Article 26(2)(c): Financial instruments where the underlying is an index or basket where one or more constituents is traded on a trading venue within UK MiFIR scope.

 FIRDS Network

-The reportability framework outlined under Article 26 MiFIR for ESMA and FCA , coupled with the requirement for trading venues and SIs to submit reference data creates a network which maintains the FIRDS database in real time and allows ARMs and regulators to stay on top of new instrument as well as old that fit the criteria to be reported under the regime.
+The reportability framework outlined under Article 26 MiFIR for ESMA and FCA, coupled with the requirement for trading venues, SIs and DPEs (in the EU) to submit reference data creates a network which maintains the FIRDS database in real time and allows ARMs and regulators to stay on top of new instruments as well as existing ones that fit the criteria to be reported under the regime.

 Weaknesses of FIRDS

-There are scenarios that FIRDS cannot be solely relied on for complete accuracy.
+There are scenarios where FIRDS cannot be relied on for complete accuracy.
 It is possible for a financial instrument to be TOTV, however due to oversight issues by the venue, not be included in the FIRDS dataset.
 TRAction’s view is that an attempt to report the transaction is enough to comply with a firm’s obligation.
-This is a situation we mitigate for our clients by looking up any newly traded products on FIRDS and Refinitive, so they don’t have to worry about it.
+This is a situation we mitigate for our clients by cross-referencing any newly traded products against both the relevant FIRDS and LSEG Data & Analytics (formerly Refinitiv), so they don’t have to worry about it.

 Summary

-This system creates a dynamic data series which helps the regulatory bodies to function by leveraging the use of market participants to provide information on a continuous basis.
-This creates an environment where market oversight is more manageable amidst the extensive sea of securities and transactions across the European and United Kingdom landscape.
+The FIRDS system creates a dynamic data series which helps the regulatory bodies to function by leveraging the use of market participants to provide information on a continuous basis.
+This creates an environment where market oversight is more manageable amidst the extensive sea of securities and transactions across the EU and UK landscape.